terrylin8/GUI-TicTacToe-project/README.md

 Tic Tac Toe then came to my mind as a starting point.

 ##*User Stories*:
-- As a user, I want to be able to add pieces to the game board
-  //adding multiple Xs to a Y
+- As a user, I want to be able to add pieces to the game board //adding multiple Xs to a Y
+  - gameBoard.putPiece()

 - As a user, I want to be able to set the icon of my piece to anything other than default
+  - Player.setIcon()

 - As a user, I want to be able to see the current status(name, icon, score) of both players
+  - Player.currentStatus()

 - As a user, I want to be able to restart the games, discarding all previous scores
+  - Games.startOver()

 - *Extra idea for later on*: adding more grid to expand the game into something like **Gobang**